Is disability insurance worth it?

 With an any-occupation policy, you only qualify for benefits if you can’t do any work.
 If you’re still able to work at some job – even in a much simpler, lower-paying position – you would not qualify for the full benefit amount, and you may not be eligible for any benefit.
 That’s why this type of policy is almost always less expensive.

 If you have a long-term disability policy through work, it will likely be split into an own-occupation portion (which typically lasts for 24 months), followed by an any-occupation portion.
-In this case, you may still qualify for disability benefits while working at either another job, or a modified version of your original occupation, while earning up to a certain percentage of your pre-disability salary.
+In this case, you may still qualify for disability benefits while working at another job or a modified version of your original occupation while earning up to a certain percentage of your pre-disability salary.

 Note that in a short-term disability policy, this usually doesn’t apply because the assumption is you will only be out of work a short time before returning to your present occupation.
 However, most policies do allow partial work while benefit payments are being made.